vijayr21/Ex-2-CD-Lab/README.md

-# Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
+# Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOl
+##DATE :17.04.2025
 # AIM
 ## To write a lex program to implement lexical analyzer to recognize a few patterns.
 # ALGORITHM